 Getting Everyone’s Attention

 Keeping your audience interested should always be your top concern.
 In my view, the best way to do this is to choose things that interest you and make you think.
 People often have lively conversations about questions like “Does technology challenge our moral frameworks?” or “How do cultural biases shape our understanding of history?”
-From what I’ve seen, these TOK presentation ideas help you connect with the crowd more deeply.
+From what I’ve seen, these TOK presentation examples help you connect with the crowd more deeply.

 Unique and Creative TOK Presentation Topics